【ランニングの悩み】爪が黒くなるのを防ぐための簡単な努力

 - Thickness of socks

-If your socks are too thick , the space inside your shoes will be narrowed, and pressure on your toes will increase .
-This will cause your toes to constantly hit the inside of your shoes, making your nails more likely to turn black.
+If socks are too thick , the space inside the shoe will be narrower, putting more pressure on the toes .
+This causes the toes to constantly press against the inside of the shoe, making the nails more likely to turn black.
 Thick socks can be counterproductive, especially if you're wearing tight running shoes.

 - Grip strength of socks

-Slippery socks or socks without any grip (like most running socks made from silk or synthetic fibers) make it easier for your foot to slide back and forth inside your shoe , which naturally means your toes will hit the front of your shoe more often, especially when going downhill.
+Slippery socks or socks without grip (like most running socks made of silk or synthetic fibers) can make it easier for your feet to slide back and forth inside your shoes , which naturally means your toes will hit the front of your shoes more often, especially when going downhill.

-→ By wearing running socks of a moderate thickness (not too thick and not too thin) that are compatible with your shoes and have strong anti-slip properties , you can prevent your feet from slipping inside your shoes even when going downhill.
+→ Wear running socks that are the right thickness (not too thick, not too thin), that are compatible with your shoes, and that have strong anti-slip properties to prevent your feet from slipping inside your shoes even when going downhill.

 1. Mismatched running shoe size and fit